-regate expert judgments and thereby produce estimates of important concepts.
-We use expert judgment because many key features of democracy are not directly observable.
+-DEM USES INNOVATIVE METHODS TO aggregate expert judgments and thereby produce estimates of important concepts.
+We use expert judgement because many key features of democracy are not directly observable.
 For example, it is easy to observe whether or not a legislature has the legal right to investigate an executive.
 However, assessing the extent to which the legislature actually does so requires extensive conceptual and case knowledge.